JucaRei/ArchInstall/README.md

 11. Check if everything is ok:

-- lsblk
+- `lsblk -f`

 ### Now install the base packages for the System

+12. Install the base packages into /mnt
+	- (intel-ucode or amd-ucode)
-12. Install the base packages into /mnt (`pacstrap /mnt base linux-zen linux-zen-headers linux-firmware git vim (intel-ucode or amd-ucode) reflector mtools dosfstools btrfs-progs`
+- `pacstrap /mnt base linux-zen linux-zen-headers linux-firmware git vim intel-ucode reflector mtools dosfstools btrfs-progs`

 #### Generate the FSTAB file with: